-Remember: Check to see if the moon is in the light or dark phase (information above) before proceeding with planting or other activities, indoors or out.
+Remember: Check to see if the moon is in the light or dark phase (information above) before proceeding with planting, or other activities, indoors or out.

-So-so days: These aren’t particularly fertile nor destructive, just so-so: Sagittarius (the thighs), April 18-19; Capricorn (the knees), April 20-21; and Aquarius (the legs), April 22-23.
-There are six days this month ruled by the so-so signs, April 18-23.
+So-so days: These aren’t particularly fertile nor destructive, just so-so — and we have “plenty of so-so” this October and in November, too: Sagittarius (the thighs), Oct.
+26-27; Capricorn (the knees), Oct.
+1-2, 28-30; and Aquarius (the legs), Oct.
+3-4, 31 and Nov.
+1. There are 10 days ruled by the three so-so signs.